MonteZOOMa: The Forbidden Fortress: History

 Montezooma's Revenge was named after the bluegrass group, Montezuma's Revenge, a musical act that performed regularly in the wagon camp at Knott's Berry Farm.
 Based on the launch mechanism for aircraft carriers, the flywheel-launched shuttle loop is a successor of the drop-tower launch shuttle, and predates modern LIM and hydraulic launch systems by over 15 years.
 The drop tower models had a large silo with a weight inside connected to a similar launch system.
 The weight would drop, thus pulling the cable and bob, launching the train.
 Drawbacks included no adjustments for inclement weather.
 Also, the drop-tower launch was nowhere as intense as the flywheel launch, taking almost two seconds longer to reach the same speed.

 The nearby Jaguar! roller coaster, which opened in 1995, passes directly through the center of Montezooma's loop.
-In 2002, Montezooma's Revenge was repainted in a teal and yellow color scheme.
+In 2002, Montezooma's Revenge was repainted in a bright green and yellow color scheme.
 In 2008, Knott's opened Pony Express, a small "out and back" steel roller coaster with a flywheel launch system much like Montezooma's Revenge.

 In 2017, Montezooma's Revenge was painted with orange track and dark green supports.

-The ride closed for refurbishment in 2022 and is planned to reopen in 2025.
-It was originally planned for the coaster to reopen with the overall revamping of the Mexican-themed Fiesta Village area, but Montezooma's reopening was delayed due to construction.
+Refurbishment and new name

+Montezooma’s Revenge closed with little notice in 2022 for a major refurbishment.
+The abrupt closure prompted the park to accommodate fans and reopen the ride the following day, giving enthusiasts another chance to ride before the extended closure.
+At the time, it was expected that the refurbished ride would reopen in 2023 along with a revamped Mexican-themed Fiesta Village area, but the date was postponed multiple times.

+Some of the changes include a modernized launch and braking design, as well as an updated treasure-hunting theme and backstory.
+The refurbished coaster would also be renamed "MonteZOOMa: The Forbidden Fortress".
+The updates to the ride were provided by Dutch-based manufacturer Kumbak.

-Around the month of June, the loop of the ride was installed.
-The loop is painted red and was designed to be identical to the previous one as the original loop was donated to the National Roller Coaster Museum and Archives along with the original signage and trains.
+During construction, the ride's loop was replaced with an identical design painted red – the original loop was donated to the National Roller Coaster Museum and Archives along with the original signage and trains.

+An opening date was set for July 20th, however it was delayed due to operational and maintenance issues.
+The ride would properly reopen on August 6, 2026.